Marching Chiefs: FSU Marching Chiefs traditions

 Skull Session takes place before every home game.

 "Skull Session" - The Chiefs perform together at a pregame "Skull Session" before each home football game in Tallahassee.
 When Manley Whitcomb came to Florida State University from Ohio State University he brought several traditions with him, one of those being the "Skull Session."
-The idea is that the Chiefs get the music into their skulls before the game and can focus more on the marching and visual performance during the game.
-Originally, Skull Session was held in Opperman Music Hall but has since become a public performance.
-Now, performing on Mike Martin Field at Dick Howser Stadium (located next to Doak Campbell Stadium), the Chiefs perform section cheers and then go on to give the audience a sneak preview of the day's halftime show selections.
-Most section cheers tend to be either well-known pop songs, opportunities to poke fun at school opponents/other sections or inside jokes.
-All cheers are arranged by students who are current/alumni Chiefs.
+The session allows members to rehearse the musical program before the game to "get the music into their skulls", enabling greater focus on marching and visual execution during the performance itself.
+Originally, held in the Opperman Music Hall, Skull Session has since become a public event.
+The Chiefs now perform on Mike Martin Field at Dick Howser Stadium, adjacent to Doak Campbell Stadium, where they perform section cheers followed by a preview of the halftime show.
+Section cheers tend to be either well-known pop songs, satirical takes on rival schools or opposing sections, and in-jokes familiar to members and alumni.

-"Come On and Go" - This is a pregame tradition which the band opens with.
+"Come On and Go" - This is the band's traditional pregame opener.
 The drumline begins by playing the cadence "Come On and Go" as the band "Chief Steps" out onto the field from under the stadium.
 As the cadence progresses, the band performs a double-time high step known as "Go Cadence" onto the field.

-"The Good, The Bad and The Ugly" - This is a tradition that started in the early 1980s when the Chiefs were under the direction of Dr. Bentley Shellahamer.
-As the Florida State football team was finishing its on-field pre-game warm up routine, the Chiefs joined the team's vocals.
+"The Good, The Bad and The Ugly" - A tradition started in the early 1980s under the direction of Dr. Bentley Shellahamer.
+As the Florida State football team was finishing its on-field pre-game warm-up routine, the Chiefs joined the team's vocals.
 As they finished, the players lined up shoulder to shoulder on the fifty-yard line, held up their helmets and walked in a side-by-side line toward the North end zone as the Chiefs played the "main title" theme from the 1966 film "The Good, The Bad and The Ugly" which has been arranged into "G.B.U.", an extended intro which then leads into the playing of the "FSU Fight Song," or the "Warchant".
-This tradition was retired in 2010, but has since been brought back as of the 2020 Football Season.
+This tradition was retired in 2010, and was reinstated for the 2020 Football Season.